FelipeBockMagagnin/bad-ballons/README.md

 ## NFT Project

-3A collection of XXXX items stored at ETH blockchain
+A collection of XXXX items stored at ETH blockchain